 Step 5: Melt the butter for 30 seconds in a microwave-safe dish.
 Add the cinnamon and brown sugar to the butter and mix.
 Spread it over the dough.
 Try to spread it out evenly.

 Step 6: Very gently roll the dough up lengthwise as shown.
-Depending on the flour blend you used, the dough might stick if there wasn't much flour sprinkled on the silicone mat.
+Depending on the flour blend you used, the dough might stick if not enough flour is sprinkled on the silicone mat.

 Step 7: Use a piece of string to cut the dough.
 Place the string under the end of the roll.
 Twist the string and pull the ends of the string together.
 This will cut a roll from the end.
 Continue to cut the dough into rolls.

-Step 8: Place the cut dough rolls in a greased 9x13 pan.
+Step 8: Place the cut dough rolls in a parchment paper-lined 9×13 pan.

-Step 9: Preheat the oven to 200º F. Turn off the oven.
-Cover the 9x13 dish with plastic wrap and put the rolls into the oven to rise.
-Allow them to rise for 45 minutes.
+Step 9: Preheat the oven to 175º F. Turn off the stove.
+Cover the 9×13 dish with plastic wrap and put the rolls into the oven to rise.
+Keep the door slightly ajar while getting up.
+Allow them to rise for 45 minutes, or until they double in size..

-Step 10: Take the rolls out of the oven and preheat the oven to 350º F. Remove the plastic wrap before baking!
-Bake the rolls for 30 minutes at 350º F. Note that the actual baking time will vary on how large and thick your cinnamon rolls were cut.
+Step 10: Take the rolls out of the oven and preheat the oven to 350º F. (Remove the plastic wrap before baking!)
+Bake the rolls for 30 minutes at 350º F. The actual baking time will vary depending on the size and thickness of your cinnamon rolls.

 Step 11: Mix up the cinnamon icing and spread it onto the warm rolls.

-You may also want to make a batch of these Gluten Free Gingerbread Cinnamon Rolls.
+You may also want to make a batch of these Gluten-Free Gingerbread Cinnamon Rolls or these Gluten-Free Cranberry Rolls.

 Yes!
 You can freeze these cinnamon rolls.
 See storage below for specific directions.